 |Whole-house Treatment||$2,500 to $5,000+|

-Ideally, it is cheaper to get rid of bed bugs in one room than a whole house.
-However, the average cost per square foot may be lower when the extermination is done in an entire home.
+Ideally, it is cheaper to eliminate bed bugs in one room than a whole house.
+However, the average cost per sq. ft. may be lower when the extermination is done in an entire home.

-On average, it costs between $4 to $7.50 per square foot to get rid of bed bugs.
+On average, it costs between $4 to $7.50 per sq ft. to eradicate bed bugs.
 However, the cost may vary depending on your location and the size of the infestation.

-It is paramount to know how much bed bug treatment costs in your area to get the right estimates for the job.
+It is paramount to know how much professional treatment costs in your area to get the right estimates for the job.
 Also, for a better deal, ensure you get at least three quotes from three different professionals.

 There are different types of bed bug treatments ranging in cost and effectiveness.
 The treatment method a professional chooses depends on the severity of the infestation and treatment area.